hngi/fury-help/README.md

 ## <a name="contributing"></a> Contributing
 For further information on contributing to the team's repositories, please view the readme file in the repository of the relevant team.

+## <a name="gprojectguide"></a> GitHub Project Guide
+For further information on GitHub Project, the project management tool, see the [GitHub Project's Guide](https://github.com/hng-teamfury-org/help/blob/master/GITHUB_PROJECTS_GUIDE.md).